Dog Hearing: Understanding the Superpower in Your Pup’s Ears

 • A cat has 32 muscles in their ears and can hear even better than Fido.

-• Even at night when we’re all sleeping, your pooch can still hear the clock ticking, that text come in that you slept through, and the cars zipping by outside.
+• Even at night when we’re all sleeping, your dog can still hear the clock ticking, that text coming in, and the cars zipping by outside.
 So the next time Fido wakes you up by barking in the middle of the night, he’s just trying to let you know he hears a noise.
-Because your fur baby sleeps with his ears open most of us actually have a peaceful night sleep…so, thank you Fido.